nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Generate data types from JSON Schema with [go-jsonschema](https://github.com/omissis/go-jsonschema)

-JSON Schema is widely used standard for definition of structured data types.
-This tool will generate Go struct, decoder and validation based on JSON Schema spec. — [@omissis](https://github.com/omissis)
+JSON Schema is a widely used standard for the definition of structured data types.
+This tool will generate a Go struct, decoder, and validation based on the JSON Schema spec. — [@omissis](https://github.com/omissis)

 ```